Testing for an Open Circuit

 Open Circuit Tester

 A must have circuit tester like the one pictured below is a real problem solver.
 I would not have been able to find problems as easily as I have without one.
-You can get them here they are less than $6.00 and worth their weight in gold.
+You can get them here they worth their weight in gold.

 These types of circuit testers are by far the easiest to use.
 I like them better than digital or analog multimeter testers.
 One thing to note about them is that they will always show you correctly when a circuit that you are testing is OK, however sometimes they will tell you that you have an open ground , neutral, hot or crossed wiring in homes when that is not the case, but be assured that it is trying to tell you that there is a problem on that circuit if you have anything other than two yellow lights.
 These types of circuit testers have never failed me in finding a circuit problem or a problem with a receptacle outlet.
 If you plug this circuit tester in an outlet and it indicates a problem you need to check that outlet and possibly the receptacle outlet that is feeding to it.
 I have found many times that the outlet feeding to it was the problem.